Maryland Wear and Carry Permits

 - Aboard any vehicle or inside any building under the control of the Maryland Transit Administration (MTA) - MD Code, Transportation, § 7-705(b)(6)

-- Within 1,000 feet of a demonstration in a public place after being notified by law enforcement that guns cannot be carried - MD Code, Criminal Law § 4-208
+- CURRENTLY ENJOINED FROM ENFORCEMENT Within 1,000 feet of a demonstration in a public place after being notified by law enforcement that guns cannot be carried - MD Code, Criminal Law § 4-208

 - In or around State-owned and State-leased public buildings and grounds - COMAR 04.05.01.03.
 See the jurisdiction of the Department of General Services under MD Code, State Finance and Procurement, § 4-601(a)(5)